Workiva/go-datastructures/README.md

 #### Skiplist

-An ordered structure that provides amoritized logarithmic operations but without the complication of rotations that are required by BSTs.
+An ordered structure that provides amortized logarithmic operations but without the complication of rotations that are required by BSTs.
 In testing, however, the performance of the skip list is often far worse than the guaranteed log n time of a BBST.
 Tall nodes tend to "cast shadows", especially when large